husseinhesham24/search_box/README.md

 ```
 # Search Box

-This project is a Real-time search box, where users search articles by title and body and have analytics that display what users were searching for.
-You can also track via IP.
+This project is a Real-time search box, where users search articles by title and body and have analytics that display what users were searching for.  users are tracked via IP.

 ## Table of Contents